prof18/marcogomiero.com/posts/2020/my-2cents-cross-platform/index.md

 During my journey as a mobile developer, I had the chance to try and give a look at some cross-platform solutions both for work and fun reasons.
 Today, I want to share my thoughts and considerations about them and why/when you should use cross-platform.
 I hope that these thoughts will be helpful to anyone that is in the process of choosing the right solution for their product.

 > **Disclaimer**: in this article, I will share some opinions based on my experience and they can apply to your situation or not.
-If you want to share your considerations, feel free to drop a comment below or tweet me [@marcoGomier](https://twitter.com/marcoGomier)
+If you want to share your considerations, feel free to reach me out on Twitter [@marcoGomier](https://twitter.com/marcoGomier).

 ## Possible solutions